 “Guaranteed Specifications” shall mean the Coal specifications set forth in Schedule 4.1.

-"Guarantor" means, as to Buyer, Enron Corp. or the Substitute Buyer Guarantor, and as to Seller, Flour Corp Enron Corp.
+"Guarantor" means, as to Buyer, Enron Corp. or the Substitute Buyer Guarantor, and as to Seller, Enron Corp.

 "Interest Rate" means, for any date, two percent over the per annum rate of interest equal to the prime lending rate as may from time to time be published in the Wall Street Journal under "Money Rates"; provided, the Interest Rate shall never exceed the maximum lawful rate permitted by applicable law.